Nonsingular Black Holes in $4D$ Einstein--Gauss--Bonnet Gravity: Introduction

-with Here $m$ is mass and $l$ is constant.
-The solution (\ref{mtrc}), for $l=0$, encompasses well known Schwarzschild black hole and Minkowski for $m=0$.
-The regularity of the solution (\ref{mtrc}) is confirmed by the curvature invariants which are well behaved everywhere, including at $r=0$.
-The analysis $f(r)=0$, imply a critical mass $m^* = 3\sqrt{3}l/4$ and critical radius $r^* = \sqrt{3}l$, such that a regular extremal black hole with degenerate horizons $r=r^*$ when $m=m^*$.
-When $m<m^*$, a regular non extremal black hole horizon with both Cauchy and event horizon, corresponding to two roots of $f(r)=0$, and no black hole when $m>m^*$ \cite{Hayward:2005gi}.
-Further, it is shown that the event horizon is located near $2m$, while the inner one is close to $l$ \cite{Frolov:2017rjz,Frolov:2016pav} Thus the metric (\ref{mtrc}) is a regular black hole, which asymptotically behaves as
+Here $m$ is mass and $l$ is constant.
+The solution (\ref{mtrc}), for $l=0$, encompasses well-known Schwarzschild black holes and the flat Minkowski spacetime for $m=0$.
+The regularity of the solution (\ref{mtrc}) is confirmed by the curvature invariants, which are well behaved everywhere, including at $r=0$.
+The analysis $f(r)=0$, implies a critical mass $m^* = 3\sqrt{3}l/4$ and critical radius $r^* = \sqrt{3}l$, such that a regular extremal black hole with degenerate horizons $r=r^*$ when $m=m^*$.
+When $m<m^*$, a regular non extremal black hole horizon with both Cauchy and event horizons, corresponding to two roots of $f(r)=0$, and no black hole when $m>m^*$~\cite{Hayward:2005gi}.
+Further, it is shown that the event horizon is located near $2m$, while the inner one is close to $l$~\cite{Frolov:2017rjz,Frolov:2016pav}.
+Thus the metric (\ref{mtrc}) is a regular black hole, which asymptotically behaves as

 where near center